cjpatoilo/pwa-installer/readme.md

 $ npx pwa-installer
 ```

-*NOTE: Install this npm package with the flag `-g` or `--global` for global use.
+*Note: Install this npm package with the flag `-g` or `--global` for global use.
 Install with the flag `-D` or `--save-dev` for add the package as a devDependency of your project.*

 ## Usage